Optimal measures for p-frame energies on spheres: Acknowledgements

 \section{Acknowledgements}

 We express our gratitude to the following organizations that hosted subsets of the authors during the work on this paper: AIM, ICERM, INI, CIEM, Georgia Tech.
-The first author was supported by the grant DMS-1665007, the third author was supported by the Graduate Fellowship 00039202, and the fourth author was supported in part by the grant DMS-1600693, all from the US National Science Foundation.
-This work is supported in part by EPSRC grant no EP/K032208/1.
-We are extremely grateful to Galyna Livshyts for bringing to our attention the alternative interpretation of the $p$-frame energy, as given in Section~\ref{sec:mixed_volume}.
+The authors were supported by the following grants DMS-1665007, DMS-2054606 (DB), DMS-2054536 (AG), the Graduate Fellowship 00039202 (RM), and in part by the grant DMS-1600693 and Tripods grant CCF-1934904 (JP), all from the US National Science Foundation, as well as the Simons collaboration grant for mathematicians (DB) and the AMS-Simons travel grant (OV).
+This work was also supported by EPSRC grant no EP/K032208/1 (the authors' visit to INI) and NSF DMS-1439786 (research in groups at ICERM).